AbbeBlubb/npm-package/readme.md

 # NPM Package

+This component library is published in the NPM registry, available for anyone to install and use in a project.

-- React library deployed as NPM package
+- The React components library is deployed as an NPM package
+- The package is available for anyone to install and use
 - The NPM package is organization scoped: <https://docs.npmjs.com/creating-and-publishing-an-organization-scoped-package>
 - Parcel bundler for dev
-- Webpack config for production
+- Webpack configuration for production build

 ## Display the component library